Convergence analysis of a primal-dual optimization-by-continuation algorithm: Numerical illustration

 This is a special instance of problem (\ref{eq:problem}) with $f(u)=\frac{1}{2}\|Ku-y\|_2^2$, $h(v)=\|v\|_{1,2}$, $A$ is a local image gradient operator and $g=\ind_{[0,1]}$ constrains each image pixel value between $0$ and $1$.

-In order to illustrate the usefulness of the optimization-by-continuation algorithm (\ref{eq:algorithm}) for computing the Pareto frontier for this problem, we first run the classical algorithm (\ref{eq:alg1}) for $10$ different values of the parameter $\mu$ (evenly spaced on a logarithmic scale from $10^3$ to $10^{-3}$).
-The results of each run of a $1000$ iterations are plotted in the trade-off plane, i.e. the values of $f(u_n)$ versus $h(u_n)$ are plotted as solid lines on Figure~\ref{fig:pareto} for each of the $10$ choices of $\mu$.
+In order to illustrate the usefulness of the optimization-by-continuation algorithm (\ref{eq:algorithm}) for computing the Pareto frontier for this problem, we first run the classical algorithm (\ref{eq:alg1}) for $10$ different values of the parameter $\mu$ (evenly spaced on a logarithmic scale from $10^3$ to $10^{-3}$). \amendment{The initial guess of the solution is always chosen as the zero image ($u_0=0$, $v_0=0$).} The results of each run of $1000$ iterations are plotted in the trade-off plane, i.e. the values of $f(u_n)$ versus $h(u_n)$ are plotted as solid lines on Figure~\ref{fig:pareto} for each of the $10$ choices of $\mu$.
 Therefore, $10.000$ iterations are required to sample the Pareto frontier at $10$ points (end points of each solid line).

 Secondly, we run the continuation method (\ref{eq:algorithm}) once, also for $1000$ steps, and starting from the previously obtained minimizer corresponding to $\mu=10^3$.
 In this case, the penalty parameters $\mu_n$ (on which algorithm (\ref{eq:algorithm}) depends) are also chosen between $10^3$ to $10^{-3}$ ($1000$ evenly spaced values, on a logarithmic scale).
 Hence this run requires $2000$ iterations in total (1000 for the initial point and 1000 for all other approximate minimizers).
 The result of this run is also plotted on Figure~\ref{fig:pareto} (dashed line).
 It is observed empirically that the dashed line offers a valid approximation of the Pareto-curve for the problem at hand.